mongodb/docs/source/includes/fact-use-aggregation-not-map-reduce.rst

-As of MongoDB 5.0 the :doc:`map-reduce</core/map-reduce>`
-operation is deprecated.
+Starting in MongoDB 5.0, :doc:`map-reduce </core/map-reduce>` is
+deprecated:

+- Instead of :doc:`map-reduce </core/map-reduce>`, you should use an
-An :doc:`aggregation pipeline </core/aggregation-pipeline>` provides
+  :doc:`aggregation pipeline </core/aggregation-pipeline>`.
+Aggregation
-better performance and usability than a :doc:`map-reduce
+  pipelines provide better performance and usability than map-reduce.
-</core/map-reduce>` operation.

-Map-reduce operations can be rewritten using :doc:`aggregation pipeline operators </meta/aggregation-quick-reference>`, such as :pipeline:`$group`, :pipeline:`$merge`, and others.
+- You can rewrite map-reduce operations using :doc:`aggregation pipeline stages </meta/aggregation-quick-reference>`, such as :pipeline:`$group`, :pipeline:`$merge`, and others.

-For map-reduce operations that require custom functionality, MongoDB provides the :group:`$accumulator` and :expression:`$function` aggregation operators starting in version 4.4.
-Use these operators to define custom aggregation expressions in JavaScript.
+- For map-reduce operations that require custom functionality, you can use the :group:`$accumulator` and :expression:`$function` aggregation operators, available starting in version 4.4.
+You can use those operators to define custom aggregation expressions in JavaScript.

-For examples of aggregation pipeline alternatives to map-reduce operations, see :doc:`/reference/map-reduce-to-aggregation-pipeline` and :doc:`/tutorial/map-reduce-examples`.
+For examples of aggregation pipeline alternatives to map-reduce, see:

+- :doc:`/reference/map-reduce-to-aggregation-pipeline`

+- :doc:`/tutorial/map-reduce-examples`